-Accredited by NBA & NAAC with 'A' Grade Approved by AICTE Permomently affiliated to JNTUH
+Accredited by NBA & NAAC with 'A' Grade

 Biocomputing

 - Biocomputing systems use the concepts of biologically derived or simulated molecules (or models) that perform computational processes in order to solve a problem. - The biologically derived models aid in structuring the computer programs that become part of the application. - Biocomputing provides the theoretical background and practical tools for scientists to explore proteins and DNA. - DNA and proteins are nature's building blocks, but these building blocks are not exactly used as bricks.